oorabona/videobox/README.md

 * [TV.js](https://github.com/SamyPesse/tv.js/) nice interface written in Javascript

 This piece of software has a different purpose and implementation.
 This software is designed to be a web application, with two views: one is the local display and the other, the remote controller.
-Being able to play indistinctly from either your remote controller or your remote display, searching and playing happening in the same device or in a 1:1 (1 remote/1 display) or N:1 (N remotes/1 display) sounds interesting :smile:
+Being able to play indistinctly from either your remote controller or your remote display, searching and playing happening in the same device or in a 1:1 (1 remote/1 display) or N:1 (N remotes/1 display)..
+A new world of possibilities :smile:

 [WebTorrent API](https://webtorrent.io/) provides a nice API to handle torrent download.
-Add a search engine up front, spawn your favorite video player once you get something in your stream, put some glue together and that's it !
+[TorrentProject](https://torrentproject.se/) is the definitive source for torrents.

-To minimize adherence on external software being ```spawn```-ed, I tried to integrate most of the code by using Javascript implementations.
-The only software that should be spawned would then be the interpreter (__coffee__) to take advantage of the 4-CPU armv7l on the Raspberry Pi 2... :wink:
+To minimize adherence on external software being ```spawn```-ed, I tried to integrate most of the code by using their Javascript implementations.
+The only software spawned is the interpreter (__coffee__) to still take advantage of the 4-CPU armv7l on the Raspberry Pi 2... :wink:

 > ### Notes:
 > * At the moment the only software spawned is the player